Diminished Value Claims: Getting Paid for Your Car's Lost Resale Value

 A first-party claim is filed against your own insurance company.
 These are far more restricted.
 Most states do not require your own insurer to pay diminished value.
 Notable exceptions include:

 • Georgia — landmark case State Farm v.
-Mabry requires insurers to proactively pay diminished value.
+Mabry requires insurers to proactively pay diminished value, giving policyholders a 4-year window to file.
+Georgia remains the only state where insurers must proactively consider diminished value even without a formal claim.

 • North Carolina — has a statute specifically outlining first-party diminished value claim procedures.